-How SPD members may have barriers to access and care:
+How seniors and persons with disabilities (SPD) may have barriers to access and care:

-Physical Access - the ability to get into a building or the area where healthcare services are offered

-Areas of the office to consider: building entrances, restrooms, parking lots, doors, doorways and hallways, waiting areas and reception desk, drinking fountains and water coolers, elevators, posted signs, telephones, forms and documents
+Physical Access: The ability to get into a building or the area where healthcare services are offered.
+Areas to consider: building entrances, restrooms, parking lots, doors, doorways and hallways, waiting areas and reception desk, drinking fountains and water coolers, elevators, posted signs, telephones, forms and documents.

-Communication Access - the ability of the provider and member to communicate and understand the information asked and directions given

-Methods of communication: Qualified ASL Interpreters, Relay service, Assistive listening device, Text message, Email, Captioning, Qualified readers, Audio recordings, Braille, Large print
+Communication Access: The ability of the provider and member to communicate and understand the information asked and directions given.
+Methods of communication: Qualified ASL Interpreters, relay service, assistive listening device, text message, email, captioning, qualified readers, audio recordings, braille, large print.